 Then, the body quickly metabolizes the drug, leading to a slump from the brain not producing enough dopamine.
 The user may take more mephedrone very quickly to continue to feel the desired effects or avoid mephedrone withdrawal symptoms.
 This can lead to a stimulant use disorder, or the continued compulsive use of mephedrone despite negative consequences.

 Research published in 2014 found that mephedrone had greater stimulant action on the brain than MDMA, or ecstasy, which the drug is often compared to.
 Mephedrone releases more neurotransmitters than MDMA, which means that acute withdrawal symptoms can be very intense.
 A 2011 report from The Guardian reported that as much as one-third of “clubbers” in the United Kingdom who abused mephedrone may have been addicted to the substance, making withdrawal symptoms more serious than just a hangover.

-People who abuse mephedrone for a long time and who may have developed a dependence on the drug may experience more intense withdrawal symptoms, beginning about a day after their last dose, peaking within two or three days, and ending after about seven days.
+People who misuse mephedrone for a long time and who may have developed a dependence on the drug may experience more intense withdrawal symptoms.
+Mephedrone withdrawal symptoms may begin about a day after their last dose, peak within two or three days, and end after about seven days.

 Psychological withdrawal symptoms may include:

 - Physical tremors.